logofic/chaperone/README.md

  - ELASTICSEARCH_URL - The url of Elastic Search
  - ELATICSEARCH_INDEX - The name of the index to use for Chaperone.
+ - WEB_SERVER_PORT - The port of the web server to run on.
+Defaults to 8080.

 ## Usage